AJAY8839/python-assignment-5-tudedude/README.md

 ---

-## Task 1: Student Marks Dictionary
+## Task 1: Create a Dictionary of Student Marks

 ### Description:
 - Creates a dictionary student_marks with student names as keys and their marks as values.